Owned and Operated by Denver Water

 Overview of available activities

 All boats must be inspected for aquatic nuisance species before entering the water.
 Inspection stations are located at each boat ramp.
-The north boat ramp, which opens Monday, May 6, will be open seven days a week.
-No announcement has been made when the south boat ramp will open for the 2013 season.
+The north boat ramp is open seven days a week, and the south boat ramp is open Fridays through Mondays.

 Boating includes boat fishing, sail boating and recreational boating.
 Boaters must observe the Colorado Boating Statues and Regulations.